Transjakarta Corridor 13

 Transjakarta Corridor 13 is a bus rapid transit corridor in Greater Jakarta, Indonesia, operated by Transjakarta.
 It serves the route from CBD Ciledug BRT station in Tangerang, Banten to Tegal Mampang BRT station in Mampang Prapatan, South Jakarta.
 The roads traversed by Corridor 13 are HOS Tjokroaminoto (Tangerang), Ciledug Raya, Kebayoran Lama, Kyai Maja, Trunojoyo, Wolter Monginsidi, and Kapten Tendean.
 The corridor has two integration points, the CSW-ASEAN TOD and Velbak BRT station; each are integrated with the MRT North–South Line and the Rangkasbitung Line of KRL Commuterline.

-This is the first corridor on the BRT system to operate on a separated elevated track, running through a 9.3 kilometre long and 8 metre wide dedicated elevated bus lane, with height ranging from 18 to 23 metres above ground level.
-Therefore, the corridor is often colloquially called as the Sky Corridor or Skyway Corridor (Transjakarta Jalur Langit).
+This is the first corridor on the BRT system to operate on a separated elevated track, running through a 9.3 kilometre long and 8 metre wide dedicated elevated bus lane, with height ranging from 18 to 24 metres above ground level.
+Therefore, the corridor (in overall or specifically its elevated track) is often colloquially known as the Sky Corridor or Skyway Corridor (Transjakarta Jalur Langit).
 The elevated track starts from Kapten Tendean Road where Tegal Mampang station is located and spans all the way to Ciledug Raya road near intersection with Adam Malik road, where Petukangan d'Masiv station is located.
 CBD Ciledug, Puri Beta 2, Puri Beta 1, Petukangan d'Masiv and Tegal Mampang BRT stations are at-grade, while JORR, Swadarma ParagonCorp, Cipulir, Seskoal, Kebayoran Lama, Velbak, Mayestik, CSW, Pasar Santa and Rawa Barat stations are along the elevated track.
 The important note to keep in mind is that the at-grade section between CBD Ciledug and Petukangan d'Masiv, the HOS Tjokroaminoto street of Tangerang, does not have a separated bus lane.
-As the section is frequently congested by traffic, the waiting time for buses of corridor 13 could be longer as the buses get stuck in traffic.
+As the section is frequently congested by traffic, the waiting time for buses of corridor 13 could be longer as the buses become stuck in traffic.

 Corridor 13 is the only corridor in Transjakarta's BRT network to cross the administrative border of area governed by the Municipal Government of Jakarta, with CBD Ciledug, Puri Beta 1, and Puri Beta 2 stations being located within the city of Tangerang.